-Richard Rohr, an ecumenical teacher, Christian mystic and Franciscan monk, sees our current situation as an opportunity for our coming together.
+Richard Rohr, a widely recognized ecumenical teacher, Christian mystic and Franciscan monk, sees our current situation as an opportunity for our coming together.
 He wrote, "If God wanted us to experience global solidarity, I can't think of a better way.
 We all have access to this suffering, and it bypasses race, gender, religion and nation."
-Rohr calls it a "highly teachable moment."
+He calls it a "highly teachable moment."

-Rabbi Jonathan Sacks, former chief rabbi of Great Britain, also sees hope in our situation.
-In a recent interview on BBC, he said, "We're coming through this feeling a much stronger sense of identification with others, a much stronger commitment to helping others.
+Rabbi Jonathan Sacks, former chief rabbi of Great Britain, also saw hope in our situation.
+In an interview on BBC he said, "We're coming through this feeling a much stronger sense of identification with others, a much stronger commitment to helping others.
 This, in a tragic way, is probably the lesson we needed as a nation and as a world."

-In a similar way, Pope Francis calls us together, saying, "We do not have to make a distinction between believers and nonbelievers; let's go to the root: humanity.
+In a similar way, Pope Francis calls us together, saying, We do not have to make a distinction between believers and nonbelievers; let's go to the root: humanity.
 Before God, we are all his children."
 He continued this call for solidarity in reminding us that "humankind is one community ... there will no longer be 'the other,' but rather 'us."

-Archbishop Cardinal Blase Cupich asked Catholic parishes in Chicago to ring their church bells five times a day, as a means of calling all to unite in prayer during the COVID-19 pandemic.
+Cardinal Blase Cupich asked Catholic parishes in Chicago to ring their church bells five times a day, as a means of calling all to unite in prayer during the COVID-19 pan-

 "Our hope is that people will have the experience of being united in prayer, especially at a time when we are isolated," he said.
-"We invite our neighbors throughout the archdiocese to join in pausing and lifting up in prayer all affected, so they will know of our support."
+"We invite our neighbors throughout the archdiocese to join in pausing and lifting up in prayer all affected, so they will know of our support.

-So, with Cupich, and also with our Muslim neighbors who

-A sign in front of St. James Episcopal Church in Schuylkill Haven, Pennsylvania, on Sunday reminds people to love each other and pray at home rather than in church during the pandemic.
-Jacqueline Dormer/The Republican-Herald via AP are called to prayer five times each day, let us ring the bells or say a prayer to bring us together.
+So, with Cardinal Cupich, and also with our Muslim neighbors who are called to prayer five times each day, let us ring the bells or say a prayer to bring us together.
 Let us pray for the heroes in the health community who risk their lives each day to preserve our health.
 Let us pray for those challenged by the virus and for all mankind, that we might learn from this crisis that we are more alike than different - and that we need each other.